 “The heart is deceitful above all things and it is exceedingly corrupt.
 Who can know it?
 “I, Yahweh, search the mind.
 I try the heart, even to give every man according to his ways, according to the fruit of his doings” ( Jeremiah 17:9-10).

-By making a comparison with this verses between different translations you would realize that the hearts and the mind are used interchangeably.
+By making a comparison with these verses between different translations you would realize that the hearts and the mind are used interchangeably.

 Yes! when the human heart is pure, God would be pleased with you.
 But when it is full of evil it gives birth to sin which destroys the whole body.

-Some of us really have developed the passion to make this world a better place.
-In your heart, you can find your talents, spiritual gifts and dreams.
+Some of us really have developed a passion to make this world a better place.
+In your heart, you can find your talents, spiritual gifts, and dreams.
 This is the moment you have to take positive action.

 God has given us the gift to discern what is good and what is bad.
 You surely know stealing from your friend or plotting evil against a friend is a sin.
 So you wouldn’t have any excuse for following your heart to do evil.

-The best you can do is to chase your beautiful dreams.
-By the help of God, you will achieve your heart desire.
+The best you can do is chase your beautiful dreams.
+With the help of God, you will achieve your heart desire.

 What do you plan to achieve this year? tell it to God and put in much effort.
 Don’t let that passion die inside you.
 Follow it and make it happen.
 Positive change is what we need in our world today.

 Finally, by following your heart, you must be very careful.
 Listen to that little voice called “conscience” whispering within you.
 The devil does whispers into our hearts.